ncabatoff/process-exporter/README.md

 subprocesses is added to their parent's usage unless the subprocess identifies as a different group name.

--threads (default:false) means that metrics will be broken down by thread name as well as group name.

 -recheck (default:false) means that on each scrape the process names are re-evaluated.
 This is disabled by default as an optimization, but since processes can choose to change their names, this may result in a process